PulseBeat02/PulseBeat02/README.md

 ### Hey, I'm Brandon 👋

-I'm a software engineer intern at [VideoLAN](https://www.videolan.org/) mostly working with open-source projects like [VLC Media Player](https://www.videolan.org/vlc/).
-We make the ultimate video player. 🎉
+I'm a software engineer intern at [Google](https://www.google.com/) mostly working on the [YouTube](https://www.youtube.com/) video player.

 In my free-time, I work on my open-source projects you can see pinned below.
 I also have a [portfolio website](https://brandonli.me/) 📝 that contains a lot of the things that I make. 🤯